 e) they are more expensive than buying replacement heads for the reusable toothbrush.

-I can’t be 100% certain about this, because, as I say, I can’t seem to find any research comparing the impacts of different toothbrushes.
+I can’t be 100% certain about this, because, although I’ve searched around, I haven’t found any research comparing the impacts of different toothbrushes.
 If anyone knows of any lifecycle assessments on this, please do write in.
 Otherwise, I’m offering my best guess.

-Sigh.
-I still haven’t found a tooth-friendly solution to the problem of toothpaste tubes.
+I haven’t found a tooth-friendly solution to the problem of waste from toothpaste tubes.
 There are a number of ideas popular with zero wasters, such as toothpaste in glass jars or recipes made with bicarbonate of soda.
 However, I don’t feel able to recommend any of these because:

 a) I am not convinced that these are good for your teeth – my dentist warns against brushing your teeth every day with bicarb, or using toothpastes that don’t contain fluoride.

 b) it’s not clear that these products are necessarily better for the environment.
 How is a jar more sustainable than a toothpaste tube?
+Glass jars can be very CO2 intensive.
 And what about the impact of the ingredients?
+Toothpaste in jars are often based on coconut oil, which is not super-friendly to the environment.

 You may want to check out Kingfisher Toothpaste, as this received a high score on the Ethical Consumer Guide and is approved by the British Dental Health Foundation.
 Personally I’m not willing to risk tooth decay in order to prevent a relatively small amount of waste.